- New Center

 All furniture has been moved in and installed.
 Staff have the option of continuing to work remotely from home or work from their new offices at the Edmonds Waterfront Center while following COVID-19 safety protocols.

 On April 22nd we hosted a virtual opening and panel discussion for the new building.
 Click on the video link at the top of this page to view it.
-The official ribbon cutting is scheduled for September 25th at 10:00 a.m.
-The following week you can participate in a range of activities that will highlight programs at the Waterfront Center.
+The official ribbon cutting has been postponed and we will send more information out when we have a set date.

 Membership is not required to visit or participate in programs at the Waterfront Center, but after you hear about the benefits of membership you will want to join.
 Anyone can join.